50 Essential JavaScript Concepts Every Developer Should Know

 Unpacks values from an array into separate variables.

-Real-life usage: Common pattern when using React hooks like useState
+Real-life usage: Common pattern when using React hooks like useState, useEffect.

 8. Template Literals